HKU-MedAI/SIB-MIL/README.md

+# [Under Reorganization] The code is not fully cleaned and organized.
+We will clean it up and release a more detailed readme file.
 # [Under Review] SIB-MIL: Sparsity-Induced Bayesian Neural Network for Robust Multiple Instance Learning on Whole Slide Image Analysis

 [//]: # (This repository holds the Pytorch implementation for the ReMix augmentation described in the paper )